How to DP-fy Your Data: A Practical Guide to Generating Synthetic Data With Differential Privacy: A Brief Overview of Differential Privacy

 \paragraph{Postprocessing.} One powerful property of DP is its invariance to post-processing.
 Any computation performed on the output of a DP algorithm (without re-accessing the original private data) incurs no additional privacy cost.
 This property is a natural result of the worst-case consideration of DP definition, and is exceptionally useful for synthetic data generation.
 Once a synthetic dataset is created using a DP algorithm, it can be analyzed, shared, and used to train any number of models without weakening the privacy guarantee.
 Moreover, as we will discuss in detail later, many modern synthetic data generation techniques focus on training a generative model with DP.
 Because of post-processing, one can safely sample from a DP generator to create an infinite number of synthetic data tailored for intended usage, and the resulting DP synthetic dataset will satisfy the same DP guarantee as the generator.

 \paragraph{Composition{*}} properties provide a framework for analyzing DP guarantees when multiple mechanisms are applied together.
 Common examples of composition include the following \begin{compactenum} \item \textit{Parallel Composition:} If a dataset is partitioned into disjoint subsets and DP mechanisms are applied independently to each subset, the overall privacy cost is determined by the worst privacy cost of any single computation.
 Formally, if $(\epsilon_i, \delta_i)$-DP are satisfied on $k$ disjoint data partitions, the combined mechanism satisfies $(\max_{i} \epsilon_i, \max_{i} \delta_i)$-DP. \item \textit{Sequential Composition:} When a sequence of mechanisms is applied to the same dataset, their privacy costs accumulate.
 For the combined mechanism of a sequence of $(\epsilon_i, \delta_i)$-DP mechanisms, \emph{basic composition} provides a loose bound from simple summation of the privacy parameters $(\sum_{i} \epsilon_i, \sum_{i} \delta_i)$. \emph{Advanced composition} offers a tighter bound, which is essential for iterative algorithms.
-For example, repeating the $(\epsilon, \delta)$-DP mechanism for $k$ times results in a mechanism satisfies $(\sqrt{2k \ln(1/\delta’)} \epsilon + k\epsilon(e^\epsilon-1), k\delta + \delta’)$-DP for all $\delta’ \geq 0$ using Theorem 3.20 of \citep{DworkRothBook:2014}. \end{compactenum}
+For example, repeating the $(\epsilon, \delta)$-DP mechanism for $k$ times results in a mechanism satisfies $(\sqrt{2k \ln(1/\delta’)} \epsilon + k\epsilon(e^\epsilon-1), k\delta + \delta’)$-DP for all $\delta’ \geq 0$ using Theorem 3.20 of \cite{DworkRothBook:2014}. \end{compactenum}

 These composition principles are critical for machine learning and synthetic data generation, which often use complex algorithms that access the data multiple times and in different partitions.
-They are often used with \textbf{privacy amplification by sampling} \citep{KasiviswanathanLNRS08}, another powerful tool to make DP analyses more efficient: a key technique where applying a mechanism to a random data sample, rather than the whole dataset, significantly reduces the privacy cost.
-Together, these tools allow for a principled analysis (called \textit{accounting}) of the rigorous DP guarantee for the complete learning process across all steps, which is fundamental to algorithmic design \citep{dpsgd_2016}.
+They are often used with \textbf{privacy amplification by sampling} \cite{KasiviswanathanLNRS08}, another powerful tool to make DP analyses more efficient: a key technique where applying a mechanism to a random data sample, rather than the whole dataset, significantly reduces the privacy cost.
+Together, these tools allow for a principled analysis (called \textit{accounting}) of the rigorous DP guarantee for the complete learning process across all steps, which is fundamental to algorithmic design \cite{dpsgd_2016}.
+Accounting is often done using alternative definitions of DP (e.g. RDP \cite{Mironov_2017}, zCDP \cite{bun2016concentrateddifferentialprivacysimplifications}, PLD \cite{doroshenko2022connectdotstighterdiscrete}, and $(\epsilon, \delta)$-DP guarantees then are derived from those definitions.